heistp/sce-l4s-bakeoff/README.md

 Edit `bakeoff.batch` to change any settings at the top of the file to suit your environment.
 Note that:

-- Flent is run as root so it can manually set the CC algorithm.
+- Flent is run with sudo so it can manually set the CC algorithm, and so that TCP stats polled with the ss utility are available.
 - In order to set up and tear down the test nodes, the root user must have ssh access to each of the nodes without a password.
 - The user used for management on each node must have sudo access without